REGISTRATION NOW OPEN!

 Jesse Johnson, Chair, Social Sciences, Delaware Technical Community College

 The Rev. Dr. Lawrence M. Livingston, Assist.
-Prof. Africana Studies, University of Delaware
+Professor.
+Africana Studies, University of Delaware

 Senator Elizabeth “Tizzy” Lockman, Third District